 Currently, there are 14 employees at Café Libertad Kollektiv, 9 are members of the collective.
 Working hours vary from 6 hours (regular hours per day) to 30 hours per week (full-time).
 Whenever possible, working hours are based on the employees' needs and wishes.

 Temporary staff are employed 1-2 days per week.
 Members of the collective are supposed to work 3-5 days per week, in order to facilitate deeper understanding and active participation in every-day operative developments.

 *For everyone, everything.
-For us, nothing.
+For ourselves, nothing.

 From a mural illustrating the concept of Zapatista communities' management structures.
 Drawn on the following quote of Subcomandante Marcos: "Para todos todo.
 Para nosotros el dolor y la angustia, para nosotros la alegre rebeldía, para nosotros el futuro negado, para nosotros la dignidad insurrecta.
 Para nosotros nada."